rajshreeasole/Language-Translator/README.md

 🔎 Automatic language detection
 ⚡ Fast and accurate translations
 🖥️ Simple and user-friendly interface
-📚 Supports commonly used world languages
+📚 Supports commonly used world languages.

 🛠️ Technologies Used.
 Python